tue-robotics/tue-env/README.md

 commands/instructions that cannot be specified in the YAML file.
 Lastly, the `setup` file is sourced in the bash environment by `setup.bash` of tue-env.

+Any target dependencies that can be specified in `install.yaml` as other targets or installable packages must be specified there.
+They should not be moved to `install.bash`as`tue-env` has many controls in place to parse the YAML file.

 ### Naming conventions
 Name of the target must start with `ros-` only if it will be compiled/installed by ROS or it is installed by reading the dependencies from a catkin `package.xml`